TomObungu/physics.md/OCR A Level Physics/Specification/Electric Fields/Uniform electric fields and capacitance.md

 ## LCD Displays
 Some calculators and digital clocks use liquid crystal displays.
 The display is formed by applying electric fields across the display.
-When there is a current across the conductive later, the liquid crystals in the layer respond to the current's uniform electri
+When there is a current across the conductive later, the liquid crystals in the layer respond to the current's uniform electric